 Day 10: Katunje to Dhading and back to Kathmandu (⏲3h | ↔︎ 9,5km | ↑ 558m | ↓839m)

-On our last day we should go down actually all the way to Dhading, but our bus picked us already on half the way – and after 9 days of hiking we were not really sad about this. 😀This entry was posted in Sports, Traveling
+On our last day we should go down actually all the way to Dhading, but our bus picked us already on half the way – and after 9 days of hiking we were not really sad about this. 😀This entry was posted in East, Sports, Traveling

 - Kaule Thati